j0le/cpwd/README.md

 Copy the path of the current working directory/folder to the clipboard

 * c - Copy, Current, Clipboard
-* p - coPy, Print
+* p - coPy, Print, Path
 * w - Working, Windows
 * d - Directory